multiversx/mx-sdk-js-wallet-connect-provider/README.md

 The WalletConnect 2.0 Signing Provider can use the [WalletConnect Cloud Relay](https://docs.walletconnect.com/2.0/cloud/relay) default address: `wss://relay.walletconnect.com`, in order to be able to access the Cloud Relay you will need to generate a Project ID

-The Project ID can be generated for free here: https://cloud.walletconnect.com/sign-in
+The Project ID can be generated for free here: [https://cloud.walletconnect.com/sign-in](https://cloud.walletconnect.com/sign-in)

 The WalletConnect Project ID grants you access to the WalletConnect Cloud Relay that securely manages communication between the device and the dApp.

 ## Usage Examples

-For this example we will use the WalletConnect 2.0 provider since 1.0 is no longer mantained and it will be [deprecated soon](https://medium.com/walletconnect/weve-reset-the-clock-on-the-walletconnect-v1-0-shutdown-now-scheduled-for-june-28-2023-ead2d953b595)
+For this example we will use the WalletConnect 2.0 provider since 1.0 is [deprecated](https://medium.com/walletconnect/weve-reset-the-clock-on-the-walletconnect-v1-0-shutdown-now-scheduled-for-june-28-2023-ead2d953b595)

 First, let's see a (simple) way to build a QR dialog using [`qrcode`](https://www.npmjs.com/package/qrcode) (and bootstrap):